 Everything is broken except my bones.
 Among other things, the internet connection at my home is on the fritz.
 Three people have tried to fix it in as many days, and no dice.
-So tonight I’m posting live from my local coffee shop to bring you these Cajun-style meatloaf stuffed peppers two days after the revelry that is Mardi Gras.
+So tonight I’m posting live from a coffee shop to bring you these Cajun-style meatloaf stuffed peppers.

-I would love to say a lack of working internet connection in my home gives me a greater appreciation for things, but if it does, it is so incremental that I do not notice it.
-The fact of the matter is I am accustomed to connecting with whatever I want whenever I want.
-I expect hot, clean water coming out of my tap and appliances that wash and dry my dishes and laundry and heat and cool my food.
+I would love to say a lack of an internet connection in my home gives me a greater appreciation for things when they do work, but sadly, it doesn’t all that much.
+I’m accustomed to connecting with whatever I want whenever I want.
+I expect hot, clean water coming out of my tap.
+And appliances that wash and dry my dishes and laundry.
+And other appliances that heat and cool my food.
 I am so damn spoiled, and I rarely appreciate it.

-So let us appreciate the food today.
-The food we all need to nourish us.
-The food that, for the privileged like us, is not just nourishment but a true source of enjoyment.
-How lucky we are.
+With that in mind, I’m consciously appreciating my food today.
+The food we all need to nourish us and the food that, for the privileged like me, is not just nourishment but a true source of enjoyment.
+How lucky I am.

-All my life I have enjoyed stuffed peppers with meat and rice.
-Encountering this stuffed pepper recipe that is basically a meatball in a pepper shell rocked my world.
-Other than the Tabasco, I am not so sure what is Cajun about them, but pay that no mind.
+All my life I have enjoyed stuffed peppers with meat and rice, so enjoying this stuffed pepper recipe that is basically a meatball in a pepper shell rocked my world.
+Other than the Tabasco, I am not so sure what is so Cajun about the peppers, but pay that no mind.
 They are delicious.

-Two nuances I find worth mentioning here are the baking dishes held quite a bit of liquid by the time the peppers were fully baked, and even though I cooked with lean meat, the bottoms of the dishes seemed overly greasy.
+Two things I find worth mentioning are the baking dishes held quite a bit of liquid by the time the peppers were fully baked, and even though I cooked with lean meat, the bottoms of the dishes seemed overly greasy.
 Just a heads up.

 Serve the peppers alone or with a side of rice.
-If you want to go Cajun-crazy, this Cajun rice recipe would be a good choice.
-If stuffed peppers are not your favorite, you can still enjoy the meatloaf portion of the recipe or make the mixture into meatballs.
+If stuffed peppers are not your favorite meal, you can still enjoy the meatloaf portion of the recipe or make the mixture into meatballs.
 It really does not matter how you enjoy this food, so as long as you appreciate it as you do.
 Enjoy!

 - 1 tablespoon olive oil